Minimize the Cost of Getting a Private Pilot License

 Make sure the flight school you choose has instructors and airplanes available for you to fly as often as you’d like.
 If you want to fly two to three times per week, make sure you are able to schedule the airplane that often without having to fight for it.
 If your flight school has one airplane and a waiting list of students, you might want to look elsewhere.

-Fly often.
 Two to three times per week is ideal.
-More than that and you could get burned out (although many students fly five days a week and succeed without a problem.)
+More than that and you could get burned out (although many students fly five days a week and succeed without a problem).
 Less than that, and you may forget what you learned.
 Muscle memory early in training doesn’t last long, and if you wait a week or longer in between flights, you might find that you’ll have to go back and review procedures or maneuvers again to remain proficient.

 If you can’t fly that often, don’t be discouraged.
 Many experienced pilots who don’t fly often will frequently find themselves having to relearn maneuvers and procedures, too.
-Proficiency is just part of the deal when you become a pilot, and you can count on putting effort and time into remaining proficient even after your successful checkride.
+Proficiency is just part of the deal when you become a pilot, and you can count on putting effort and time into remaining proficient even after your successful check-ride.

-A steady, continuous progression is key for success.
+A steady, continuous progression is key to success.
 If you take measures to ensure that you fly often with a good instructor, and you work to maximize the use of your time and resources, you'll be sure to get the most value for your money.